Evolving fractal dimensions in iterative bicolored percolation

 This result is consistent with the solution obtained from the O$(1)$ loop model by substituting $\kappa = 3$ into Eq.~\eqref{eq:one-arm-1}, confirming the known physical correspondence between the critical Ising model and the O$(1)$ loop model at the $x_{+}$ branch (tricritical $Q=1$ Potts model).

-\emph{Numerical Experiments.}--Both the O$(n)$ loop model ($n \ge 1$) and the FK-Potts model ($Q \ge 1$) were simulated using cluster Monte Carlo algorithms.
+\emph{Numerical experiments}.--Both the O$(n)$ loop model ($n \ge 1$) and the FK-Potts model ($Q \ge 1$) were simulated using cluster Monte Carlo algorithms.
 For the O$(n)$ loop model on the honeycomb lattice, simulations were implemented via the extended Ising model on triangular lattices~\cite{Fang2022}, and the resulting Ising domains were directly used as the IBP initial configuration ($m=0$).
 Critical slowing down is minor in this scheme and completely absent along the $x_{-}$ branch.
 For the $Q$-state Potts model on square lattices, the cluster algorithms~\cite{Swendsen1987,Wolff1989} suffer from significant critical slowing down for $Q \ge 3$, and finite-size corrections decay slowly with increasing system size; therefore, we restricted simulations to $Q \in [1,3]$.
 All simulations employed periodic boundary conditions on lattices up to linear size $L_{\max}=1024$.

 Because precisely measuring the elimination probability $\mathbb{P}_m(0)$ is computationally costly, we determine the fractal dimensions $d_f(m) = 2 - \alpha_1(m)$ numerically via finite-size scaling of the largest cluster, $C_1(m) \sim L^{d_f(m)}$.
-The data are fitted to the scaling ansatz: $C_1(m) = L^{d_f(m)} (a_0+a_1L^{-\omega})$, where $\omega$ is a correction exponent.
+The data are fitted to the scaling ansatz:

+where $\omega$ is a correction exponent.
 Fits were performed using data with $L \ge L_{\min}$, and $L_{\min}$ was chosen as the smallest size for which the fit quality is reasonable and further increases do not significantly reduce $\chi^2$ per degree of freedom.
 The resulting estimates of $d_f(m)$ for the symmetric IBP are listed in Table~\ref{tab:table1}.

 Figure~\ref{fig2} shows the fitted fractal dimensions $d_f(m)$ as a function of generation $m$.
 The numerical results fall accurately onto the theoretical curves, revealing distinct families of $d_f(m)$ for different initial configurations.
 The insets display the deviation between numerical values and theory, which is of order $10^{-4}$ for the O$(n)$ loop model and the fuzzy Potts model with $Q=1,2$, and of order $10^{-3}$ for $Q=3$, indicating excellent quantitative agreement.
 These deviations are much smaller than the differences of $d_f(m)$ between successive generations (of order $10^{-2}$), confirming the generation dependence of $d_f(m)$.